 When coils lose efficiency, the system must run longer and work harder to cool your space, causing wear and tear on the parts and running up your electric bill.
 Over time, grime on the coils causes corrosion, leading to cracks and holes that leak refrigerant.
 Your system loses cooling power and eventually doesn’t cool at all.
 Dirty evaporator coils can freeze up and cause water damage in your space.
 In the worst case, you could end up with compressor failure, which is a very expensive repair, and could mean you need to replace the entire unit.

 Learn more about the benefits of coil cleaning as part of regular HVAC maintenance:

 AFTER FILTER CLEANING:

 What does the HVAC filter do?
 Air filters keep dust and debris out of your heating and air conditioning equipment.
 Imagine what your home or business would look like if you didn’t clean for a month.
 That’s equivalent to what accumulates in your HVAC filters in a given month.

 Problems caused by clogged HVAC filters.
 When HVAC filters get clogged, dust and debris can get into the system and build up on the parts.
 It jams up moving parts such as blower motors and fans.
 The system draws more power to overcome the obstacle, straining the parts and increasing your energy costs.
 It accumulates in ductwork, which means more dust and contaminants (like mold spores) end up blowing around your space.
 Dust-clogged filters impede the airflow within your air conditioner, and you get inconsistent heating or cooling, low airflow from your vents, or your AC blowing warm air.

 That’s why HVAC filters need to be cleaned or replaced frequently.
 In fact, depending on your usage you might need to do that yourself in between HVAC maintenance appointments.
-Read this for more information: Why and How to Change an AC Filter.
+Read these related articles for more information:

 Cleaning condensate pumps & pans